cmap/cmapR/README.md

 **Docker**

-A docker container with cmapR can be obtained here: https://hub.docker.com/r/cmap/cmapr.
+A docker container with a slightly earlier version of cmapR can be obtained here: https://hub.docker.com/r/cmap/cmapr.
 This may be preferable for those who would like to use the package without installing on their system.

 **Installing from Github source**